sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 * Define attributes & methods for instances
 * Leverage the keyword `self`
 * Distinguish between instance and class variables
-* Practice inheritance in Ruby and implement it in an exercise modeling an Animal Kingdom
+* Explain the class-based inheritance pattern with Ruby as an example.
-* Synthesize knowledge from today by building a Race simulation for HW

 ##Hashes